Summer Plant Care 101: Taking Care of Plants in Summer Months

 The heat of summer is finally here!
 We know its officially (by the calendar) spring but with global warming going kaboom every passing day it feels more like summer.
 The dread of what the summer might bring is real.

-How to take care of plants in Summer
+• How to Take Care of Indoor Plants in Summer

 Don’t worry, for every problem under the sun, nature has a solution and there is plenty that you can do to keep your garden thriving during the summer.
 Here are some of the most important to get you started.

-1. Promote high humidity: Plants that like high humidity (tropical plants such as fittonia, monsteras, calathea, and most ferns) need to be frequently misted through periods of heat.
+Plants that like high humidity (tropical plants such as Fittonia, Monsteras, Calathea, and most Ferns) need to be frequently misted through periods of heat.
 You can also fill your planters base plate with pebbles, fill it with water, and set your pot on top or group your plants together and put a bucket of water in the middle to create a little humid microclimate for your plant that will provide humidity and help them through the summer.

-2. Water well, and water deeply.
-We can’t say this enough, proper watering is the key to indoor plant care.
-Though over-watering is the most efficient way to kill your houseplant, the summer heat causes water to evaporate form the soil at a much faster rate.
+We can’t say this enough - proper watering is the key to indoor plant care.
+Though over-watering is the most sure-shot way to kill your houseplant, the summer heat causes water to evaporate form the soil at a much faster rate.
 So make sure water your plants deep and slow.
 If you pour a lot of water in a rush the soil does not get time to absorb the water and it just drains through the drainage holes at the bottom and if you water too little only the topsoil gets wet while the lower roots get dehydrated.
-Make sure the water is actually absorbed by watering slowly.
+Bu watering slowly, you can make sure the water is actually absorbed by the plant roots.

 PS: There is a simple hack, start with the first plant and say your plants need two glasses of water to get through the day, start by giving them one glass of water one after the other and then do the circuit again once you have watered the last plant.
 This gives the plants enough time to absorb the water.

-1. In the summers, check your plants for a second round of watering in the evening.
+Out of the best tips for watering indoor plants in summer is this - check your plants for a second round of watering in the evening.
 Check for drooping leaves and dried out soil with the trusty “finger test” – water when soil feels dry at 1-2″ down for most tropical plants.
 Another key indicator of fast-drying, compacted soil is when the soil pulls away from the sides of the pot.
 If there’s a gap between the soil and the side of the pot, it’s time to rehydrate!
 Just make sure that you water in the evenings when the heat is on a decline.
 If the sun is just setting or set already, then misting the dry leaves is also a good option.

 PS: If you happen to have your A/C on in the summers, remember that dry air can dry pots out just as quickly as the sun.

-1. Shade sensitive plants from too much sun.
+Some of the best plants that grow in the summer also need to be shaded and shielded from the harsh sun if the heat gets too bad.
 If your plants are in a south or west facing balcony are especially susceptible to leaf burn.
 Move them to corners that do not get a full day of direct sun and water them deeply every morning.
 Try grouping plants together and shade more delicate varieties like ferns behind hardier and larger varieties.

-2. Don’t fertilize your plant if it seems to be struggling.
-The first response is to fertilise a plant when we see them struggling, but if the struggle is due to heat damage fertilising is not such a good idea.
+The first response is to fertilize a plant when we see them struggling, but if the struggle is due to heat damage then fertilizing is not such a good idea.
 Though fertilizer is your friend, especially during summer, a stressed plant is not looking for extra nutrients and isn’t fit enough to use them and doing so might stress your plant further.

-3. Don’t re-pot during peak summer.
-Always do your repotting before the summer truly sets in.
+Always repot your indoor plants before the summer truly sets in.
 Proper repotting requires trimming some of the root mass (attempt only if you know how) and leaves also get damaged.
 All this sets the plants at a risk of shock and stress if its done in peak summer.
 So, keep your repotting for cooler weather when your plants don’t have survival at the forefront.

 • The tropical plants (especially the trailing ones) will wilt due to too much heat.
 They need to be sheltered more.